 -Thanks to decades of observing and measurement, LCO understands that

 borosilicate optics change shape as they cool, and LCO also understands

 exactly what type of distortion of the optical figure occurs with

 cooling because LCO has actually tested cooling mirrors.

--Other optical shops have attempted to compensate for this
+-For decades opticians have attempted to compensate for this

 by undercorrecting mirrors so that their star test appears good as the

 optic cools, but this has yielded undercorrected mirrors, sometimes with

 substantial error.
 When conditions are